SimulPiscator/AirSane/README.md

 by AirSane should be immediately available.
 In 'Printers and Scanners', exported scanners will be listed with a type of 'Bonjour Scanner'.
-### Mopria client on Android (broken)
+### Mopria client on Android
 Until version 1.2.8 of the Mopria client, AirSane scanners would be detected and were available to scan.
 Since version 1.2.8, AirSane scanners are no longer displayed.
-With the current version 1.3.4, it is no longer possible to manually enter the URL of an AirSane scanner.
+It is still possible to use an AirSane scanner by manually entering address and port of the AirSane server (e.g., 10.0.1.5:8090).
+If you have multiple scanners attached to a single server, only the first one will be seen by the Mopria client.

 ## Build for OpenWRT